dp28/layer/README.md

 -----
 Running `layer` renders an HTML page at the specified URL to a specified PNG file, then sets this PNG as the background for the terminal.
 The PNG is rendered to be the size of the terminal when `layer` is run.

+Using the -w or -a options, in combination with -s, allows you to selectively replace or append to parts of the HTML before rendering it.
+The HTML is saved with these changes.

 `layer` with no options uses the defaults specified in ~/.layer/config/layer_config.yml.

 Options: